harrysolovay/state-mint/README.md

 <hr />

 > **A state layer that keeps your React project fresh 🌿**
-> Designed for React developers, State Mint is a boilerplate-free state management and persistence solution with spectacular performance and the best-available developer experience.
-Click [here](https://reactjs.org/docs/render-props.html) to read about the process of creating State Mint, and about its future direction (feel free to PR).
+> Designed for React developers, State Mint is a boilerplate-free state management and persistence solution with spectacular performance and developer experience.

 <details>
 <summary>view minimal example implementation</summary>